-I’m no stranger to energy bite recipes, given the variety of them I’ve shared on the blog, but this is my first energy balls recipe with dates.
+I’m no stranger to energy bite recipes, given the variety of them I’ve shared on the blog.
+I relied heavily on these carrot bites during nursing times and postpartum when I had constant breastfeeding hunger.

-These carrot cake bites are no different, and pretty addictive I might add.
-Although, if you want some no bake healthy carrot cake bars, I’ve got those too.
+I wanted these vegan carrot cake balls to taste like carrot cake, but in miniature form.
+And, these healthy carrot cake balls are pretty addictive I might add.
+Although, if you prefer no bake healthy carrot bars, I’ve got those too.

-So, I’ve been on the lookout for lots of carrot recipe creation opportunities (we’ve already made these slow cooker roasted potatoes), and carrot oat energy bites were on that list.
+So, I’ve been on the lookout for lots of carrot recipe creation opportunities (we’ve already made these slow cooker roasted potatoes), and carrot cake energy bites were on that list.

 - shredded carrots

-- pitted dates – great as a natural sweetener and for quick energy (also a great ingredient in this vegan trail mix recipe)
+- pitted dates – great as a natural sweetener and for quick energy (also a great ingredient in this vegan trail mix recipe).
+You could also use raisins.

 - oats – longer lasting energy